zzoko/PerformanceHUD/README.md

 - FPS and app GPU readings depend on the game and the counters macOS exposes; unsupported readings remain blank.
 It should however work for any game that metalHUD also can, such as most Crossover games, Steam games, Minecraft (using Vulkan render), etc.
 - Per-app readings cover the tracked process and may exclude helper processes.
 Values can differ from Activity Monitor.
 - Designed for borderless and windowed games.
 Exclusive fullscreen support is unlikely to work for most game although some may still work; expect the HUD not to appear in that mode as it cannot render on top.
 - Sampling, calculating and rendering data add performance overhead.
-In my testing, enabling PerformanceHUD in-game reduced FPS by around 4–8%.
-The impact varies by game, hardware, and settings.
+In my testing, enabling PerformanceHUD in-game reduced FPS by around 4%.
+The actual exact impact will vary by game, hardware, and settings.

 ## Future ideas — under consideration